Salvation Army: Tartan

 Since 1983 there has been an official Salvation Army tartan.
 It was designed by Captain Harry Cooper, for the Perth Citadel Corps centenary commemoration in Scotland.
 It is based upon the colours of the Salvation Army flag, with which it shares the same symbolism.
 It is rarely seen outside Scotland.

 Salute

-The Salvation Army has a unique form of salute which involves raising the right hand above shoulder-height with the index finger pointing upwards.
+The Salvation Army has a unique form of salute that involves raising the right hand above shoulder height with the index finger pointing upwards.
 It signifies recognition of a fellow citizen of heaven, and a pledge to do everything possible to get others to heaven also.
-A Salvationist who salutes in this manner in response to applause, signifies that he or she wishes to give Glory to God and not themselves.
+A Salvationist who salutes in this manner in response to applause, signifies that they wish to give glory to God and not themselves.
 In some instances, the salute is accompanied with a shout of "hallelujah!"